trent344/freeLancer/README.md

 8. can make a donation to freeLancer

 service seeker's point of view :)
-1. creation and management of profile of a sekeer (service seeker)
+1. (done) creation and management of profile of a sekeer (service seeker)
-2. seekers can add workbases (by providing the informations of the work they are looking for)
+2. (done) seekers can add workbases (by providing the informations of the work they are looking for)
 3. seekers can see the list of providers who are working on their workbase and can make annoucements and chat with a special group or a provider
 4. seekers can hire a group or a single provider
 5. can make a donation to freeLancer

-preferred skills for contribution :) java, mysql, javascript, html, css, ideads of features which can be added, language:english or :conversion .
+preferred skills for contribution :) java, servlet, jdbc-mysql, javascript, html, css, ideas of features which can be added, language:english or :conversion .

 wanna contribute...
 you are welcome ...